 General

 A graph object represents a directed graph, a network of nodes and directed edges that describes some aspect of the structure of the code (for example, a call graph).
-A SARIF log file defines graph objects both at the run level in run.graphs (§3.11.14), and at the result level in result.graphs (§3.19.13).
+A SARIF log file defines graph objects both at the run level in run.graphs (§3.11.14) and at the result level in result.graphs (§3.19.13).

-A path through a graph is represented by a graphTraversal object (§3.30).
+A path through a graph, called a “graph traversal,” is represented by a graphTraversal object (§3.30).

 id property